giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 kubectl gs login <URL>
 ```

-As a URL, use the management API endpoint URL (normally starting with `https://g8s.`) or the web user interface URL (normally starting with `https://happa.g8s.`) of the installation.
+As a URL, use the Management API endpoint URL (normally starting with `https://g8s.`) or the web user interface URL (normally starting with `https://happa.g8s.`) of the installation.

 More information can be found in the [`kubectl gs login`]({{< relref "/ui-api/kubectl-gs/login/index.md" >}}) manual page.